 Keep Your Humidity Under Control

 Humidity can be a big trigger for some asthmatics.
 By keeping up with routine HVAC maintenance, you can help control the humidity levels in your home.
 Though an HVAC system alone won’t completely control and regulate the humidity in your home, it can help.
 By having an HVAC contractor routinely service your system, it’ll ensure your evaporator coils are clean, your fans are rotating at the correct speed, and your refrigerant charge is correct.
 All these can contribute to more humidity in the home.

 Invest in An Air Scrubber

 Indoor air pollution can be a big contributor to poor air quality and increased allergies.
 Fortunately, there is a tool that can help.
 An air scrubber is an added filter to your existing HVAC system, you don’t need to install any new systems.
 The air scrubber works by adding an extra layer of filtering to the air that goes through your system.
 It purifies indoor air by using special light waves and a catalytic process that removes dust particles.
 Moore Home Services can install an air scrubber to your existing HVAC system, just give us a call!

 Want to Decrease Allergens in Your Home?
 Moore Home Services Can Help

 Do you suspect your home is contributing to your allergies, or do you want to ease your seasonal allergies?
 Call Moore Home Services!
-We’re a diamond certified HVAC company proudly servicing the North Bay and Sacramento Counties.
+We’re a diamond certified HVAC company proudly servicing the North Bay.
 Our smart and friendly techs can help you with all your HVAC needs.
 Call our service center or fill out the form linked here to schedule an appointment to learn how HVAC helps allergies.